-In accordance with the respective terms agreed, DB Group Members may act as directors, sales agents and sub-agents, depositary, fund managers or investment advisors, and may offer to provide sub-depositary services to the Investment Company.
-The Board of Directors is aware that conflicts of interest may arise due to the functions that DB Group Members perform in relation to the Investment Company.
-In respect of such eventualities, each DB Group Member has undertaken to endeavour, to a reasonable extent, to resolve such conflicts of interest equitably (with regard to the Members' respective duties and responsibilities), and to ensure that the interests of the Investment Company and of the shareholders are not adversely affected.
-The Board of Directors believes that DB Group Members possess the required aptitude and competence to perform such duties.
+In accordance with the respective terms agreed, DB Group Members may act as directors, sales agents and sub-agents, depositaries, fund managers or investment advisors, and may offer to provide sub-depositary services to the Investment Company.
+The Board of Directors of the Investment Company is aware that conflicts of interest may arise due to the functions that DB Group Members perform in relation to the Investment Company.
+In respect of such eventualities, each DB Group Member has undertaken to endeavour. to a reasonable extent, to resolve such conflicts of interest equitably (with regard to its respective duties and responsibilities), and to ensure that the interests of the Investment Company and of the shareholders are not adversely affected.
+The Board of Directors of the Investment Company believes that DB Group Members possess the required aptitude and competence to perform such duties.

-The Board of Directors believes that the interests of the Investment Company might conflict with those of the entities mentioned above.
+The Board of Directors of the Investment Company believes that the interests of the Investment Company might conflict with those of the entities mentioned above.
 The Investment Company has taken reasonable steps to avoid conflicts of interest.
-In the event of unavoidable conflicts of interest, the Management Company of the Investment Company will endeavour to resolve such conflicts in a fair way and in favour of the sub-fund(s).
+In the event of unavoidable conflicts of interest, the Management Company of the Investment Company will endeavour to resolve such conflicts in a fair way and in favour of the subfund(s).
 The Management Company is guided by the principle of undertaking all appropriate steps to create organizational structures and to implement effective administrative measures to identify, handle and monitor such conflicts.
 In addition, the directors of the Management Company shall ensure the appropriateness of the systems, controls and procedures for identifying, monitoring and resolving conflicts of interest.